Google CEO denies search launch in China, commits to transparency

-Google CEO Sundar Pichai signaled Tuesday that his company will take a cautious approach to going back to China, if it ever does.
+Google CEO Sundar Pichai signaled Tuesday that his company will take a cautious approach to going back into China, if it ever does.

 The search giant has been under persistent criticism for its Project Dragonfly, which would reportedly bring a censored search engine to China.
 The project has prompted employee protests and resignations, as well as criticism from Amnesty International.

 "We have no plans to launch in China.
-We don't have a search product there," Pichai said during a closely watched Congressional hearing Tuesday that focused on Google's privacy policies and business practices.
+We don't have a search product there," Pichai said during a closely watched hearing Tuesday before the House Judiciary Committee that focused on Google's privacy policies and business practices.

-He added that Google will be "fully transparent" on any future plans for going into China.
-Pichai left the door open to going through with such plans by highlighting Google's mission of providing people all over the world access to information.
+Google will be "fully transparent" about any plans for returning to China, Pichai said in response to questions from Rep. Sheila Jackson Lee, a Democrat from Texas.
+Pichai left the door open to going through with such plans by highlighting Google's mission of providing people worldwide with access to information.

-Later during the hearing, Pichai acknowledged that there was work done on a search engine internally, but not in China.
-He reiterated a commitment to be transparent and engage in discussion if it were to choose to go into China.
+Later during the hearing, Pichai acknowledged that Google had done work on such a search engine internally, but not in China itself.
+He said the work was done within the search team but called it a "limited effort."

+He also said Google didn't have discussions with Chinese government officials about the search engine, but didn't clarify whether there were discussions about other topics.

+When pressed to commit to ruling out censorship and the surveillance of users -- concerns brought up by several lawmakers -- Pichai would only reiterate his commitment to engaging widely on any project.

-US Rep. Kevin McCarthy (R-Calif.), the House majority leader, used his opening comments to highlight his concerns with Dragonfly.
+Rep. Kevin McCarthy, a Republican from California and House majority leader, used his opening comments to highlight concerns with Dragonfly.

-"This news represents a troubling possibility," he said, "that Google is being used to strengthen China's system of surveillance, repression and control."
+"This news represents a troubling possibility that Google is being used to strengthen China's system of surveillance, repression and control," he said.

-He mentioned Google's withdrawal from China eight years ago to avoid censorship and not compromise its commitment to a free and open internet.
+He mentioned Google's withdrawal from China eight years ago to avoid censorship and any compromise to its commitment to a free and open internet.

-"The American people deserve to know is something changed and if so what," McCarthy added.
+"The American people deserve to know if something changed and if so what," McCarthy said.

 We have no plans to launch in China.
 We don't have a search product there.
 Our core mission is to provide users access to information, and getting access to information is an important human right, so we are always compelled across the world to try hard to provide that information.
 But right now there are no plans to launch search in China.
 I'm committed to being fully transparent, including with policymakers, to the extent we ever develop plans to do that.